BitByBit-B3/elements/README.md

 ## FAQ

-### What does "AI-Expandable" mean?

-We built the library with an intelligent architecture that AI tools can understand and extend automatically.
-Instead of manual configuration, you tell AI what you want and it handles the rest.
+### What makes this different from other component libraries?

+We're experimenting with **agentic workflows** for library contributions.
+Instead of manually managing build configs and dependencies, tools like Claude Code can handle that automatically through custom automation commands.

 ### Was this built by AI?

 No!
-Built by our team at BitByBit-B3.
-But we designed it to work seamlessly WITH AI tools for contributions and expansion.
+Built by our team of university students.
+We designed the architecture to work seamlessly WITH agentic coding tools, but humans wrote the code and make the decisions.

-### What AI tools work with this?
+### What tools work with this?

-Any AI coding assistant!
-We use slash commands in our workflow, but the architecture works with Claude, GPT-4, Cursor, Copilot, or any AI that can read/write files.
+The architecture is optimized for **Claude Code**, but works with any agentic coding assistant that can:
+- Read/write files
+- Execute terminal commands
+- Run custom slash commands

+Also compatible with: Cursor, GitHub Copilot, and similar tools.

-### Do I need AI to use the components?
+### Do I need AI tools to use the components?

-Nope!
-Install like any npm package:
+Not at all!
+Install and use like any npm package:
 ```bash
 npm install @bitbybit-b3/elements-react
 ```

-You only need AI if you want to contribute using our fast workflow.
+Agentic tools are only needed if you want to contribute using our automated workflows.

-### Is it production-ready?
+### Is this production-ready?

-Absolutely!
-All components are:
-- Used in BitByBit-B3 production projects
-- Fully typed with TypeScript
-- Accessible (WCAG 2.1)
-- Tree-shakeable for optimal bundle size
-- Continuously tested and updated

-See [PRODUCTION-READY-CHECKLIST.md](PRODUCTION-READY-CHECKLIST.md) for 100+ verification points.

-### How is this different from other libraries?

-**Traditional**: Fixed components, hard to contribute, framework-locked **Elements UI**: Infinite expansion, AI-powered contributions, multi-framework

-We're not replacing component libraries - we're revolutionizing how they grow.
+This is an **experimental/learning project** by university students.
+Components use modern patterns (TypeScript, Radix UI, Tailwind), but consider it a proof-of-concept for AI-assisted development rather than battle-tested production code.

+Use at your own discretion and feel free to contribute improvements!

+### Why build this?

+We wanted to explore: Can agentic tools like Claude Code actually streamline open source contribution?
+This project is our answer—an experiment in making contribution workflows faster and more accessible through intelligent automation.

 ## License